Royal Military College of Canada: 1945 to the present day

 There were doubts as to whether the RMC would reopen after the war, and alumni mobilized to save it.
 In 1946, the Chesley committee, headed by Brigadier Leonard McEwan Chelsey (RMC 1917), made recommendations about the provision of officers for the active force, about the educational requirements of candidates, and about the way they should be trained.
 It recommended the elimination of the RMC as a cadet-training college, in favour of university-based training, followed by a period of military training at RMC.
 A second committee, chaired by Brigadier Sherwood Lett, recommended re-opening the RMC as a cadet college, alongside a university intake route.

 Ultimately, the college was re-opened as a tri-service institution in 1948, with the "New One Hundred" cadets reporting on 20 September 1948.
 In 1959, it became the first military college in the British Commonwealth to achieve degree-granting status."
-The Royal Highness Princess Elizabeth and the Duke of Edinburgh visit RMC on 12 October 1951.
+Her Royal Highness Princess Elizabeth and the Duke of Edinburgh visited RMC on 12 October 1951.

 In 1959, the province of Ontario granted a university charter to RMC by passing "The Royal Military College of Canada Degrees Act, 1959" enabling RMC to offer degrees in arts, science, and engineering at the undergraduate and graduate levels.
 The Royal Military College of Canada Degrees Act, 1959 was passed by the Ontario legislature and given Royal Assent on 26 March 1959.
 That year, the Canadian historian, Desmond Morton O.C., was the first graduate of the Royal Military College of Canada to receive a degree from the military college.
 Previously, cadets transferred for their final year to a civilian university, where they earned a degree.

 His Excellency the Governor General presented the RMC colours in June 1961 and took the salute on the marchpast.
 On 26 May 1967, over 500 cadets trooped the colours on Parliament Hill in honour of the centennial of the Confederation of Canada, with the troops being reviewed by the Governor General.

 In 1969, RMC became bilingual.
-In 1979, military colleges open their doors to women with the admission of UTPNCM female officer cadets and post graduate students.
+In 1979, military colleges opened their doors to women with the admission of UTPNCM female officer cadets and post graduate students.

 In 1976, RMC celebrated the centennial of its opening.
-The Cadet Wing parades on Parliament Hill on 1 July in honour of that milestone.
+The Cadet Wing paraded on Parliament Hill on 1 July in honour of that milestone.

-In September 1980, the first 32 female cadets are accepted into first year at RMC.
+In September 1980, the first 32 female cadets were accepted into first year at RMC.
+Among them was Kate Armstrong, who detailed her experience in the novel The Stone Frigate.